Home New Search Gallery How-To Books Links Workshops About Contact

 Mechanics back to performance back to top

-Outer Body, zoom and focus rings, filter and bayonet mounts: All very good plastic.
+Outer Body, zoom and focus rings, filter and bayonet mounts

-Markings: Paint.
 ID plate seems like raised and planed metal.

-Lens Mount: Looks like Nikon standard dull chromed brass.
+Looks like Nikon standard dull chromed brass.

-Made in: Thailand.
+Made in Thailand.

-Serial Number: Sticker on bottom of barrel.
+Sticker on bottom of barrel.

-USA Version shown by: "US" prefix to serial number.
+"US" prefix to serial number.

 Sharpness back to performance back to top